RomanKarachun/Homework/RomanKarachun/README.md

-# The final task of Roman Karachun (with examples)
+# The final task of Roman Karachun (WITH EXAMPLES)

 ## Introduction to Python.
 Final task.
 You are proposed to implement Python RSS-reader using python 3.9.